Sennheiser Game Zero

 But the higher frequencies of the Sennheiser Game Zero are even more significant.
 The maximum producing frequency range is 28,000 Hz.
 At which point, the headset can produce apparent vocals and outstanding treble.
 Thanks to its driver unit and the wide range of frequency responses, this headphone can produce High-Fidelity audio quality with qualitative acoustics.

-Except for high-end flagship phones, this headphone will not work properly on mobile devices.
+Except for high-end flagship phones, these headphones will not work properly on mobile devices.
 Therefore, limiting its versatility and compatibility.
 But in truth, the headset of this design is not so good-looking with mobile phones for normal usage.

 And lastly, its wired 3.5 mm technology helps immensely produce excellent sound compared to a wireless headset of the same price range.